dotnet/roslyn/src/Caravela/doc/Modifications.md

 Added and processed parameters to the command line compiler (which is used by the Csc task).

-Also, loading transformers.
+Also, loading transformers from assemblies, using the same approach as loading source generators and analyzers.

 ## Microsoft.CodeAnalysis.CSharp.Workspaces

-Changes required to make try.postsharp.net work, since it uses the Roslyn Workspace API instead of the command-line compiler.
+Changes required to make try.postsharp.net work, since it uses the Roslyn Workspace API and not the command-line compiler.